 The Role of Public Health in PreparednessA healthier population leads to a resilient population during and after a disaster.
-By focusing on the overall health of a population, the Lawrence-Douglas County Health Department aims to prevent and mitigate the effects of hazards.
+By focusing on the overall health of a population, Lawrence-Douglas County Public Health aims to prevent and mitigate the effects of hazards.
 Healthier residents are less vulnerable to the risks of hazards; therefore, the hazard is less devastating to the community.

-Working With Local PartnersThe Lawrence-Douglas County Health Department works with local partners to ensure that local public health capacities are in place to address large-scale disease outbreaks, illness or bioterrorism events in Lawrence and Douglas County.
+Working With Local PartnersThe Lawrence-Douglas County Public Health works with local partners to ensure that local public health capacities are in place to address large-scale disease outbreaks, illness or bioterrorism events in Lawrence and Douglas County.
 Services provided include:

-Preparedness and response planning and risk assessments
+- Preparedness and response planning and risk assessments

-Communication enhancement between public health and response partners
+- Communication enhancement between public health and response partners

-Increased capacity to conduct epidemiological and surveillance activities
+- Increased capacity to conduct epidemiological and surveillance activities

-Practicing public health emergency response plans
+- Practicing public health emergency response plans

 Be PreparedA tornado flattens your neighborhood.
 A fire destroys your home.
 A pandemic strikes your region and half of your family is separated.
 What will you and your family do in emergency disaster situations?
 Are you prepared?

 Whether it’s a natural disaster, public health emergency or man-made event, by being prepared now, you and your family can have the necessary tools in place during an emergency.
 Two of the most important things you can do are:

 Healthy You, Resilient YouA healthy person is a resilient person.
 Focusing on your health can have a big impact on Douglas County’s preparedness and response.
 Here’s some things you can do that can have a positive effect on your health, your resilience, and ultimately the resilience of Douglas County:

-Go for walk and get to know your neighborhood and your neighbors.
+- Go for walk and get to know your neighborhood and your neighbors.
 Check in with each other during severe weather or other emergency situations.

-Encourage your social organizations to practice a fire or tornado drill together.
+- Encourage your social organizations to practice a fire or tornado drill together.

-Keep copies of priority medication prescriptions on hand.
+- Keep copies of priority medication prescriptions on hand.

 - Regularly see your primary care physician for wellness examinations.